jdoleary/Spellmasons/docs/TasksCurrent.md

         - traps that trigger things

 - Content: Night king boss
-- Content: Explode on death curse
-- Content: Time crystal releases something when it breaks
-- Content: Time limited pickups (like card pickups)
-- Content: A spell to destroy corpses
 - Content: "Orge" enemies that get stronger for every ally of theirs that dies
 - Bug: Pathing broken on seed 0.5727148663470687
     - it ran into `Hit loopLimit for polygon processing.
 May be an infinite loop or the polygon may just be too big.`